maliMirkec/starter-project-cli/README.md

 ## Questions

-Starter Project CLI would ask you the following questions:
+SPRO would ask you the following questions:
 - [GENERAL] Do you want to override the project?
 Be sure to commit all changes before you proceed.',
 - [GENERAL] What is the root folder of the project?',
 - [GENERAL] Where is the folder with the source code of the project (relative to default path)?',